miwermi/DA-team-proj/README.md

 ## Machine Learning Model
-Due to the large number of features in both the category and mechanics data, we used PCA to reduce these number of features.
+We began our analysis by begining with a Multi-Linear Regression analysis in R. Then due to the large number of features in both the category and mechanics data, we used PCA to reduce these number of features.
 We then clustered our data using Kmeans and the elbow method to see if some of the data are grouped differently than they are currently labelled by BoardGameGeeks.

 Our hypothesis was that the machine learning model will categorize games in a way different from the way humans do.
 Such as games with more people, longer play times, higher complexity will be clustered together by machine learning.
 Labels like "civilization", "building", "campaigns" may be appropriate ones to apply to such groups.